How we use your information

 Access to medical records

-The Data Protection Act 1998 safeguards the processing of your information.
+The Data Protection Act 2018 safeguards the processing of your information.
 You are allowed by law to see what is contained in your medical records under this Act.
 Requests for access to your personal information should be in writing to your GP, or the Chief Executive of the Hospice.
-The Hospice must respond to your request within 40 days and a charge may be made for this.
+The Hospice must respond to your request within one month and a charge may be made for this.
 The Hospice has a duty to keep medical records up to date and accurate.
 If you feel anything has been added to the record that is factually incorrect, you have the right to apply to have it amended in accordance with the guidance in the Act.
 You may also request (free of charge) that copies of correspondence related to your care are sent or shown to you.